|Nutritional Guidelines (per serving)|

 Stir in the heavy cream and heat thoroughly without boiling.
 Add salt and pepper to taste.

 For a chunky soup, leave as is or blend a portion of the vegetables and return to the broth.
-If a velvety smooth soup is desired, pour the entire contents into a blender or food processor and purée until thick and smooth.

 Serve hot or cool to room temperature, cover, and chill thoroughly to serve cold as you would a vichyssoise.